pgpbpadilla/pgpbpadilla.github.io/_drafts/building-it-infrastructure.liquid.md

 The use of standard, generic components enables teams to learn more easily how to operate them.
-Generic components are also easier to fix by simply replacing the misbehaving component for a new one from a trusted source.
+Generic components are also easier to fix by simply replacing the components using a trusted source; this kind of replacement is not be possible if components are configured in unique ways.

-If used in conjunction with automation, standardization makes Disaster Recovery easier and faster.
+If used in conjunction with automation, standardisation makes Disaster Recovery easier and faster.
+Realising the benefits is made easier when infrastructure configuration is managed as code and ad-hoc changes are avoided.

-Use of generic components allows for many ways to compose them, in Traugott's words:
+Standardisation of components brings with it its own downsides:

 > ...although the components of an infrastructure are more or less standard,
 > professional architects tend to arrange them in radically different ways.

-to mitigate this effect, standardisation of processes/operations can be of big help.

-### Use of standards improves DR

-- it's easier to fix machines when they fail if they are generic, it's hard when each is configured in a unique way
-- it's easier to fix when the configuration is code, it's hard if it was done ad-hoc
-- makes it easy for users to learn, since everything is in teh same place on every host
+It's also possible to standardise the way in which generic components are used together.
+However, we must find the balance between making it easy to build quickly and having enough room for experimentation.

 ## Re-use